FlavScents AInsights Entry: 2,3,5-Trimethyl Pyrazine

 - Molecular Weight: 122.17 g/mol

-2,3,5-Trimethyl pyrazine is a heterocyclic aromatic compound characterized by a pyrazine ring substituted with three methyl groups.
-The presence of these methyl groups contributes to its distinct nutty and roasted aroma, which is significant in flavor and fragrance applications.
-The compound's structure-odor relationship is primarily influenced by the electron-rich nature of the pyrazine ring, enhancing its olfactory impact.
+2,3,5-Trimethyl pyrazine is a heterocyclic aromatic compound characterized by a pyrazine ring with three methyl groups attached.
+The presence of these methyl groups significantly influences its odor profile, contributing to its nutty, roasted aroma, which is highly valued in flavor applications.
+The compound's structure-odor relationship is primarily dictated by the electron-rich nature of the pyrazine ring, enhancing its sensory impact.

 Citation hooks: FlavScents; PubChem; FEMA